+Kinesio Taping was being used in Toledo, OH for several years in our office before it came to prominence during the Summer Olympics in 2008.
 During the Beijing Olympics, people who watched the Women’s Beach Volleyball matches noticed something big and black on the right shoulder of Kerry Walsh.
 Many people thought it was a tattoo, but it is actually Kinesio Tape.
-In May 2008, she had surgery for a torn rotator cuff and she was having pain in her shoulder, even though she and her partner Misty May-Treanor won the gold medal.
+In May 2008, she had surgery for a torn rotator cuff and despite having pain in her shoulder, she and her partner Misty May-Treanor won the gold medal.
+In fact, she wore it again in 2012 when they won gold again.
+In fact in the last three Olympics, Kinesio Tape has helped the Gold medalists in Woman’s Beach Volleyball to play and win.

 One of the main properties of the Kinesio Taping Method is the ability to assist and support muscles without inhibiting a joint’s range of motion, unlike traditional athletic taping.
 Kinesio Tape can be applied in several distinctive approaches to achieve specific outcomes in an athlete or a patient and can be left in place for several days.
 While Kinesio Taping was originally developed for use in athletes, Dr. Bryan D. Royer utilizes it to treat all types of patients.